-Chlorides <40 mg/L
+Chlorides 40 mg/L or less

-Sulfates <100 mg/L
+Sulfates 100 mg/L or less

-Total Dissolved Solids <340 mg/L
+Total Dissolved Solids 340 mg/L or less

-Total Hardness <170 mg/L
+Total Hardness 170 mg/L or less

-рН 5.5 to 9.0
+pH Level 5.5 to 9.0

-Freeze protection
+Freeze Protection

-The relative concentrations of ethylene glycol and water in the engine coolant determine its freeze protection limit.
+The relative concentrations of ethylene glycol and coolant in the engine coolant determine its freeze protection limit.
+Refer to the chart on the following page.